mpron/mpron.github.io/_posts/2013-12-08-weird-music-genres.md

 Our brains can’t even process this many notes.
 It’s mostly filtered out as white noise.
 The only parts that you do hear are the moving parts.
 So in the end, I do think it’s kind of an interesting experience, but at this point I’m spent on the weird music.
 You can read [this article](http://rhizome.org/editorial/tags/impossible-music) if you’re interested in learning more about Black MIDI.

 I’ve got to go listen to some 4'33"

+#### Update!

+Looks like Cracked had this same great idea a month or so after I did and made this pretty entertaining video: [The 5 Most Surreal Music Genres Around the World](http://www.cracked.com/video_18703_the-5-most-surreal-music-genres-around-world.html)

+I need to go find some Throat Rap now...